What is Limbic Reflexology?

 As a nurse, for me, the implications of Limbic Reflexology are immense.
 Tapping into the energies of the controls of the limbic brain, is powerful.
 For Reflexologists, there is no blood-brain barrier, and no global effects of psychotropic medication.

-Until my recent retirement from nursing, i worked in the field of mental health for forty five years, and as a nurse, I am excited by the prospect of non-intrusive access to nuclei that underpin disabling mental health problems.
+Until my retirement from nursing in 2017, I worked in the field of mental health for forty five years, and as a nurse, I am excited by the prospect of non-intrusive access to nuclei that underpin disabling mental health problems.

 Encouragingly, there is an increasing interest in Complementary Therapies, amongst professionals in conventional medicine.
 However, for them to engage with Reflexology, there needs to be both a rationale, based on sound medical science, and evidence of beneficial outcomes.